-- 1. Develop state of the art programs that enhance learning, teaching, and leadership. - a.
+- 1. Develop and support state of the art programs that enhance learning, teaching, and leadership. - a.
 Prioritize selection and development of innovative and research-based programs; - b.
 Provide and advocate for diverse, multicultural and global education; - c.
-Develop structure for more faculty credits for licensure evaluation, accreditation/assessment for ED, and TPA. - d.
-Continue to develop policies and procedures for the Education Department; - e.
-Promote and enhance awareness of the Department programs internally and externally; - f.
-Recruit faculty, adjuncts, or co-facilitators who possess the knowledge and skills necessary to actively teach and promote the philosophy of the Education Department;

-- g.
-To decrease the Education Department's environmental footprint by reducing energy use and the waste stream. - 2.
+Develop structure for more faculty credits for licensure evaluation, accreditation/assessment for ED, and ed TPA. - d.
+Continue to develop policies and procedures for the School of Education; - e.
+Promote and enhance awareness of the School programs internally and externally; - f.
+Recruit faculty, adjuncts, or co-facilitators who possess the knowledge and skills necessary to actively teach and promote the philosophy of the Education Department; - g.
+To decrease the School of Education's environmental footprint by reducing energy use and the waste stream. - 2.
 Continue collaborating with stakeholders. - a.
 Promote continued strong partnerships with cooperating schools, programs, and agencies; - b.
 Promote strong support, involvement, and advisement for pre-service and inservice teachers; - c.
 Seek and develop new partnerships and programs with stakeholders. - 3.
 Expand personally and professionally through Communities of Practice (Professional Education Faculty). - a.
 Participate in and facilitate learning, scholarship, personal, and professional development; - b.
 Encourage formal and informal development of our faculty through department faculty development; the sharing of resources, processes, and ideas; mentoring new colleagues, and providing assistance in difficult teaching situations; - c.
 Create community and nurture relationships among faculty and staff.

-With the addition of the faculty from the Physical Education programs and nine coaches, the Education Department also needed to update the Faculty Requirements for teaching in the various programs within the Education Department.
+With the addition of the faculty from the Physical Education programs and nine coaches, the School of Education also needed to update the Faculty Requirements for teaching in the various programs within the School of Education.
 The latest revision is listed here.